-The GDPR does not require a full GDPR Article 35 Data Protection Impact Assessment (DPIA) to be carried out for every processing operation which may result in risks for the rights and freedoms of individuals.
+The UK GDPR does not require a full GDPR art.35 DPIA to be carried out for every processing operation which may result in risks for the rights and freedoms of individuals.
 This procedure is only mandatory when the processing of data is likely to result in a high risk to the rights and freedoms of individuals.
 This is particularly relevant where new technology is being used.